hashdist/hashdist/doc/source/plans/core.rst

    creation time

-The reason for the strong recommendation is that as part of the build, a lot of temporary build profiles may be created (``hdist makebuildprofile``).
+The reason for the strong recommendation is that as part of the build, a lot of temporary build profiles may be created (``hit makebuildprofile``).
 Also, there's the question of disk usage.
 However, distributions that are careful about constructing builds with full dependency injection may more easily go for the